 DNS lookup should be disabled if a DNS server is not available to do the lookup, because a long delay will occur during login if the DNS server is not available.

 Caché Telnet settings apply only to Windows configurations in which InterSystems supplies the Telnet servers.
-This parameter is ignored for UNIX® and OpenVMS systems.
+This parameter is ignored for UNIX® systems.

 Range of Values